A Shape Dynamics Tutorial: Shape Dynamics and the Linking Theory

 Notice that nothing ensures that $\det g_{\mu\nu} \neq 0$.
 The above metric can be degenerate and won't globally define, in general, a spacetime.

-\textbf{The emergence of rods and clocks}
+\subsubsection{The emergence of rods and clocks}

 In \cite{EinsteinNote} Einstein remarked, about his theory of Relativity: \begin{quotation} \it It is striking that the theory (except for four-dimensional space) introduces two kinds of physical things, i.e. (1) measuring rods and clocks, (2) all other things, e.g., the electromagnetic field, material point, etc. This, in a certain sense, is inconsistent; strictly speaking measuring rods and clocks would have to be represented as solutions of the basic equations... not, as it were, as theoretically self-sufficient entities.
 The procedure justifies itself, however, because it was clear from the very beginning that the postulates of the theory are not strong enough to deduce from them equations for physical events sufficiently complete and sufficiently free from arbitrariness in order to base upon such a foundation a theory of measuring rods and clocks.
 If one did not wish to forego a physical interpretation of the coordinates in general (something that, in itself, would be possible), it was better to permit such inconsistency - with the obligation, however, of eliminating it at a later stage of the theory. \end{quotation} The construction of a spacetime metric from a solution of SD I showed before is a first step in the direction sought by Einstein:Êfrom scale-invariant and timeless shape-dynamic first principles, one \e{creates}, as opposed to simply postulating, a structure in which length and duration (proper time) are `there' to be measured.
 But this is only the first step.
 We must show how the basic equations of the theory lead to the formation of structures which serve as rods and clocks that measure the dynamically created lengths and durations.
 We know that this happens in the actual Universe.
 Sufficiently isolated subsystems move along the geodesics of this metric, and the proper time,

 turns out to be the time ticked along their worldline by natural clocks belonging to sufficiently isolated and light subsystems, like for example the rotating Earth.
 Isolated/light subsystems also provide natural rods, for example, rocks on the surface of the Earth, as their sizes can be compared with each other.